 Modular data centers bring simplified and standardized designs, allowing hyperscalers to add capacity on-demand in pre-defined building blocks.
 This approach is repeatable because pre-defined building blocks eliminate the need for hyperscalers to design a new data center each time and at every single location where they build.

 Modular data centers, particularly container data centers, offer flexibility because they can be delivered to a site to fill an immediate and/or temporary need, as well as be deployed in a location where it is not easy to construct a traditional data center.
-For example, IoT technology is necessitating the deployment of data centers in environments closer to end users, such as in a dense urban city at the edge of the network.
+For example, IoT technology necessitates the deployment of data centers in environments closer to end users, such as dense urban cities at the network’s edge.

-Additionally, modular data centers allow operators to add incremental IT, power, and cooling infrastructure, for purposes such as increasing power densities at their facilities.
-As end user power density needs increase, for applications like artificial intelligence (AI), modular data centers offer the flexibility to meet these IT demands.
+Additionally, modular data center systems allow operators to add incremental IT, power, and cooling infrastructure, thereby accommodating increasing power densities within their facilities.
+As end user power density needs increase, for applications like artificial intelligence (AI), modular facilities offer the flexibility to meet these IT demands.

 Disadvantages of Modular Data Centers